-You don't have to drive to New York City to enjoy contemporary art.
-The Tang Museum, located on the Skidmore College campus, is home to several unique art galleries that host multiple exhibitions each year.
-The artists are often present to discuss their works.
-The exhibitions break traditional curatorial practices by including various disciplines, time periods, and all types of media.
-In addition to three floors of gallery space, the museum also hosts free live music on their rooftop during the summer.
-Last but not least, admission is free!
+You don't have to drive to New York City to enjoy new and contemporary art.
+The Tang Teaching Museum and Art Gallery, located on the Skidmore College campus, is home to several art galleries that host multiple exhibitions each year.

-Only a short drive from Saratoga Springs in the Wilcox area of the Adirondack State Park, you can hike to the top of Hadley Mountain to find an old, restored fire tower and a view that's hard to get anywhere else in the area.
-Make sure to read the sign and bring your camera to catch a beautiful view of the Adirondack mountainscape.
-Keep in mind, this trail can be very steep at times.
-If you thrive on adrenaline, this is the hike for you!
+Only a short drive from Saratoga Springs in the Wilcox area of the Adirondack Park, Hadley Mountain is the second highest peak in Saratoga County and a great trail for families.
+You can hike to the summit of Hadley Mountain and find both a restored fire tower and a view that's hard to get anywhere else in the local area.
+Bring your camera and capture a beautiful shot of the Adirondack mountainscape at the top.

 Keep in mind that this trail can be steep at times.
 Make sure you're prepared for the approximately three-mile round trip hike.

 Have you ever tried goat yoga before?
 Located about 14 miles west of downtown Saratoga, Into the Woods Farm in Middle Grove is a small educational farm offering a variety of programs, such as yoga classes accompanied by gleeful goats.
 Goat yoga is a truly unique and relaxing activity in the great outdoors.

 Looking for more fun on the farm?
 Into the Woods Farm hosts snowshoe adventures in winter, wild walks with goats, workshops, and other wilderness and agricultural based programs.

 Photo Credit: Saratoga PLAN